Seizure Disorder

 ESES: Electrical Status Epilepticus Sleep

 Some seizures show up on EEGs even if you’re not seeing them.
-Before Kevin’s epilepsy was manifesting itself in frequent seizures that we could see during the day, it is very likely he had long had a condition called ESES.
+Before Kevin’s epilepsy manifested itself in frequent seizures that we could see during the day, he had likely long had a condition called ESES.
 That stands for electrical status epilepticus in sleep.

 At Risk for Seizures

-They always ask what other specialties are following him and I always answered honestly.
-In hindsight, it seems like “duh, why would you stop going?”
-But at the time it made sense.
+They always ask what other specialties are following him, and I answer honestly.
+In hindsight, it seems like, “Duh, why would you stop going?”
+But at the time, it made sense.

 SUDEP